Budibase/website/content/blog/automation/internal-processes.md

 ### Redesigning internal processes

 Next, we have changes to the process itself.
-So, we said earlier that an internal process is a set of steps that our team follows to complete a specific task. _Redesigning_ the process means changing these steps.
+So, we said earlier that an internal process is a set of steps that our team follows to complete a specific task. *Redesigning* the process means changing these steps - with a view to reaching similar or enhanced process objectives.

 Broadly speaking, this could take a few different forms.
 Obviously, we could add or remove steps entirely.
 We could also change what’s required _within_ a given step.
 Or, we might change how they’re structured or who is responsible for different elements of the process.